Disability Insurance Statistics

-But, do you know what the chance is of an injury or illness preventing you from working?
-Let's take a look at a couple of disabiity insurance statistics.
+But do you know the chance of an injury or illness preventing you from working?
+Let's examine a couple of disability insurance statistics.

-• More than one in four 20-year-olds today will be unable to work due to an illness or injury for 1 year or more during their life before retirement.1
+• More than one in four 20-year-olds today will be unable to work due to an illness or injury for one year or more before retirement.1

-• For all age groups, about 1 out of every 8 workers will experience a long-term disability that lasts longer than five years2
+• For all age groups, about one out of every eight workers will experience a long-term disability that lasts longer than five years.2

-Yet, most people never believe they will never be that person.
-And if they have ever considered it, most feel as if a car accident would be the reason they would not be able to go to work and earn a paycheck.
-Let’s take a moment to look at the top 5 reasons (disability insurance statistics) for long-term disability claims.
+Yet, most people never believe they will ever be that person.
+And if they have ever considered it, most feel that a car accident would be why they could not go to work and earn a paycheck.
+Let’s take a moment to look at the top five reasons (disability insurance statistics) for long-term disability claims.

 Top 5 Causes for Long-Term Disability Claims3